List of heads of government of Bangladesh: Chief Martial Law Administrator

-Chief Advisor
+Chief Adviser

 The Chief Adviser of Bangladesh is the head of government during non-party caretaker and interim governments of Bangladesh.
 Functioning with powers comparable to those of an elected prime minister, the chief adviser leads a council of advisers who are intended to be politically neutral and acceptable to all major parties.

 The office was created in 1996 by the Thirteenth Amendment to the Constitution, following controversy over election credibility.
 During the 2006–08 political crisis, when President Iajuddin Ahmed assumed the role before being replaced by Fakhruddin Ahmed, who led a military-backed non-neutral caretaker administration.
 The caretaker system was abolished by the Fifteenth Amendment in 2011 after the Supreme Court declared it unconstitutional.
 However, the office was restored in December 2024 through a High Court ruling and the resignation of Prime Minister Sheikh Hasina, which paved the way for a new interim government.

-By constitutional design, the chief adviser is usually chosen from among the most recently retired chief justices of Bangladesh or among retired Appellate Division judges or, ultimately, other non-partisan citizens.
+By constitutional design, the chief adviser is usually chosen from among the most recently retired Chief Justice of Bangladesh or among retired Appellate Division judges or, ultimately, other non-partisan citizens.
 Advisers, appointed by the president on the advice of the chief adviser, held the rank and privileges of cabinet ministers, while the chief adviser held the status of prime minister.

 This post was held as head of government by Muhammad Habibur Rahman, Latifur Rahman, Iajuddin Ahmed (while serving as President) and military backed non-neutral Fakhruddin Ahmed as chief advisor of Caretaker government.
-Fazlul Haque served as acting chief advisor of caretaker government after Iajuddin's resignation.
+Fazlul Haque served as acting chief advisor of caretaker government after Iajuddin Ahmed's resignation.
 This post is currently held by Muhammad Yunus as chief advisor of the Interim government as the head of government of Bangladesh.